SD Card Showing Wrong Size? How to Restore Full Capacity on SD Card (2022) – Qiling

 format sd card with disk management to restore full capacity

 Step 3.
-Rename and reset the file system of the SD card to NTFS or FAT32 as your need, follow the on-screen guidelines to complete the format process.
+To reset the SD card's file system, rename it to NTFS or FAT32 as needed, and follow the on-screen instructions to complete the formatting process.

 Method 2.
 Qiling disk formatting software

-This is third-party free partition software, so it requires you to download and install it on your computer, and then follow the guide to format the SD card.
+This is third-To use this free partition software, you'll need to download and install it on your computer.
+Once installed, simply follow the guide to format your SD card.

 Step 1.
 Click the hard drive partition and choose the "Format" option.

 Step 2.
-In the new window, set the Partition label, File system, and Cluster size for the partition, then click "Proceed".
+Set the Partition label, File system, and Cluster size for the partition, then click "Proceed" in the new window.

 Step 3.
-You can see a warning window, click "OK" to start formatting the hard drive partition.
+Click "OK" to start formatting the hard drive partition.
+This will erase all data on the selected partition.

 Method 3.
 DiskPart command line